 - 6 Getting There

 Today, this industry is in decline, though you will still see numerous fur stores scattered around the city.
-The garments are mostly exported to Russia.
+Garments produced in Kastoria today are mostly exported to Russia.

 Things to do in Kastoria